hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 The `cvs_options` block supports:

+* `quote` (Required) - The value that is used to quote data sections in a CSV file.
+If your data does not contain quoted sections, set the property value to an empty string.
+If your data contains quoted newline characters, you must also set the `allow_quoted_newlines` property to true.
+    The API-side default is `"`, specified in Terraform escaped as `\"`.
+Due to limitations with Terraform default values, this value is required to be explicitly set.

 * `allow_jagged_rows` (Optional) - Indicates if BigQuery should accept rows that are missing trailing optional columns.